 Otolith marking began with the 2007 brood.
 Therefore, otolith marks are only available for specific age classes of PRH origin fish during return years 2010 and 2011 and do not provide representative samples for estimating pNOB for the PRH broodstock.
-Thus, estimates of pNOB based on otolith samples are limited to return years 2012 through 2020
+Thus, estimates of pNOB based on otolith samples are limited to return years 2012 through 2021

-The 2020 broodstock included 5,606 fish, some of which were used for off-site production for other programs.
-The Grant PUD and USACE programs utilized 5,231 fish from the broodstock that comprised of 4,314 fish from the volunteer trap and 1,007 from the ABC.
-In general, broodstock from ABC and OLAFT are held in a specific holding pond (Pond 4) and mated with fish from this pond or with fish collected from the PRH volunteer trap and held in holding ponds 3 and 2.
+The 2021 broodstock included 6,291 fish, some of which were used for off-site production for other programs.
+The Grant PUD and USACE programs utilized 5,235 fish from the broodstock that comprised of 4,769 fish from the volunteer trap and 466 from the ABC.
+The were 14 additional fish used to provide eggs for school programs.
+In general, broodstock from the ABC are held in a specific holding pond (Pond 4) and mated with fish from this pond or with fish collected from the PRH volunteer trap and held in holding ponds 1 or 3.
 The fish culturists segregate the progeny resulting from these matings for release from PRH.
 Broodstock utilized for non-Grant PUD programs are collected from the PRH volunteer trap and generally held in pond 2.
 Large portions of the progeny from the pond 2 broodstock are shipped to other facilities for use in other programs.